-- 1.1 This Standard Technique describes WPD policy for processing notifications and applications from customers, or their nominated installer, for the installation and connection of individual or multiple Low Carbon Technologies (LCT's Electric Vehicle Charge Points and Heat Pumps) (installed beyond the same point of supply) each rated up to 32A per phase to WPD's low voltage distribution system. - 1.2 This policy will be read in conjunction with Standard Technique: SD5G Part 2 which relates to installations that contain Low Carbon Technologies with a rating > 32A. - 1.3 WPD will use the information provided by the customer or installer to assess the suitability of the existing network to supply the Low Carbon Technology.
-Suitability will be based upon the network's susceptibility to voltage fluctuations, flicker and harmonic voltage distortion, as well as ensuring it is kept within the designated thermal and voltage limits. - 1.4 This Standard Technique should also be read in conjunction with ST:SD5A, ST:SD5C, ST:SD5E, ST:SD5K, ST:SD5O, ST:SD5P, ST:SD5R, ST:SD6J, ST:TP21E, and ST:NC1P. - 1.5 The installation of multiple Electric Vehicle charge Points with a point of supply (POS) at high voltage (HV) is outside of the scope of this document.
-However, the connection requirements for a limited number of EV charge points with a POS at HV are detailed with the Part 2 version of SD5G.
+- 1.1 This Standard Technique describes WPD policy for processing notifications and applications from customers, or their nominated installer, for the installation and connection of individual or multiple Low Carbon Technologies (LCT's - Electric Vehicle Charge Points and Heat Pumps) - (installed beyond the same point of supply) each rated up to 32A per phase to WPD's distribution system LV & HV (Low and High voltage). - 1.2 This policy will be read in conjunction with Standard Technique: SD5G Part 2 which relates to installations that contain Low Carbon Technologies with a rating > 32A per phase. - 1.3 WPD will use the information provided by the customer or installer to assess the suitability of the existing network to supply the Low Carbon Technology.
+Suitability will be based upon the network's susceptibility to voltage fluctuations, flicker and harmonic voltage distortion, as well as ensuring it is kept within the designated thermal and voltage limits. - 1.4 This Standard Technique should also be read in conjunction with ST:SD1E, ST:SD4A, ST:SD4OA, ST:SD5A, ST:SD5C, ST:SD5E, ST:SD5K, ST:SD5O, ST:SD5P, ST:SD5R, ST:SD6J, ST:TP21E, and ST:NC1P.